CoinCircle/radian/apps/docs/blog/2025-11-11-radian-dao-vision.md

 tags: [radian, dao, governance, decentralization]
 ---

-As we enter 2025, Radian Protocol is embarking on a transformative journey toward complete decentralization.
+As we near the end of 2025, Radian Protocol is embarking on a transformative journey toward complete decentralization.
 What started as a vision to build radical, autonomous, decentralized financial infrastructure is now evolving into a truly community-governed protocol.

 <!--truncate-->